-Consistent with economic theory regarding competition concerns of this nature, numerous independent producers and large industrial users have alleged discriminatory conduct in the operation of transmission facilities.(5) Likewise, this behavior is consistent with the evidence cited in the Supreme Court's Otter Tail Power decision.(6) Although we have not performed an empirical study of the presence of either horizontal market power or transmission discrimination in Virginia, we can provide some insights into the process of making such an assessment and developing remedies if market power is a concern.
+Consistent with economic theory regarding competition concerns of this nature, numerous independent producers and large industrial users have alleged discriminatory conduct in the operation of transmission facilities.(5) Likewise, this behavior is consistent with the evidence cited in the Supreme Court's Otter Tail Power decision.(6)

+Although we have not performed an empirical study of the presence of either horizontal market power or transmission discrimination under the facts presented in West Virginia, we can provide some insights into the process of making such an assessment and developing remedies if market power is a concern.
 The remainder of the comment summarizes these insights.